One Beverly Hills

 A horticulturally-rich terrain and lush escape for Beverly Hills

-RIOS, in collaboration with Foster + Partners, share a design vision for unifying the landmark corridor that is set to become the western gateway to Beverly Hills.
-If approved by public process, One Beverly Hills will be a dynamic mixed-use development unlike any other on the West Coast, showcasing a distinct and cohesive narrative reflective of the city’s vibrant culture and layered history.
+RIOS, in collaboration with Foster + Partners and KHA Architects, share a design vision for unifying the landmark corridor that is set to become the western gateway to Beverly Hills.
+One Beverly Hills will be a dynamic mixed-use development unlike any other on the West Coast, showcasing a distinct and cohesive narrative reflective of the city’s vibrant culture and layered history.

-Shaped by sinuous curves and lush overflowing gardens, the ambitious 17.5-acre project owned by Alagem Capital Group and Cain International would link the Waldorf Astoria and Beverly Hilton together with the first Aman luxury hotel on the West Coast, two residential towers, a retail pavilion, conference center, and public botanical gardens.
+Shaped by sinuous curves and lush overflowing gardens, the ambitious 17.5-acre project owned by Alagem Capital Group and Cain International will link the Waldorf Astoria and a restored Beverly Hilton together with the first Aman luxury hotel on the West Coast, two residential towers, a retail pavilion, conference center, and public botanical gardens.
 The Aman resort includes a 10-story hotel, branded residences across the two towers, and a 100,000-square-foot private club with expansive wellness facilities.

 The concept by Lord Norman Foster envisions an immersive verdant oasis in the center of a sprawling Los Angeles.
 Designed for LEED Platinum and WELL certifications, the mixed-use development sees integration of sustainable systems as a key feature to its success.

 As the landscape architects, RIOS imagines the gardens as a nexus for wellbeing to maximize the wellness of people and ecology.
-Eight of the 10 acres of open space at One Beverly Hills would be transformed into a series of lush landscapes to provide essential habitat for wildlife and flowing garden spaces for patrons.
-If approved, this orchestrated collection of plants, water features, and winding paths will envelop the site showcasing glimpses of greenery at every turn.
+This orchestrated collection of plants, water features, and winding paths will envelop the site showcasing glimpses of greenery at every turn.